GitBolt/solana-bank-workshop/README.md

 ```

 We have first defined our `bank_account`, which is derived using our bank account seed constant and a thread id.
-The thread id here is the automation thread by Clockwork who's Id we're passing.
+The thread id here is the automation thread by Clockwork whose Id we're passing.

-Along with System program, we also need to pass Clock program for this to work.
+Along with System program, we also need to pass Clockwork program for this to work.
 Hence, we're using `clockwork_program` account as well.

-At the bottom, we have our `thread` account and the thread accounts `thread_authority`, these are also mandatory accounts for our threads to work.
+At the bottom, we have our `thread` account and the thread account's `thread_authority`, these are also mandatory accounts for our threads to work.

 #### 2.2 Defining Clockwork Target Instruction and Trigger
 This is one of the most important parts of our program.
 Have a deep look into our `initialize_account` instruction starting at line 23: